irfixq/Investigate_WAE_in_BrainMRI/README.md

 #### Folder: Brainweb
 Folder to store your downloaded dataset from Brainweb website.
-Make sure
+Make sure to configure the path properly in config.default.json file.
+In this folder, i put sample of data in .mnc.gz format , pckl file and tfrecord file.

 ### Folder Hierarchy level: